-- Make SES funds more accessible to comprehensive afterschool programs.
+- At a minimum, broaden the definition of Supplemental Education Services beyond tutoring and make SES funds more accessible to comprehensive afterschool programs.
 Research shows that tutoring is more effective in the context of broader, comprehensive afterschool programs. - Allow Community Advisory Boards made up of parents to interview and select a small number of specific SES providers that eligible students can access for services.
-Provide guidance to Advisory Boards that stresses the need to provide more comprehensive services that reduce barriers to learning, in addition to providing academic support. - Allow LEAs, based on a needs assessment, and working through subgrants or subcontracts with community partners, to use these funds for a) comprehensive services to address non-academic barriers to learning, b) increased learning time opportunities including after school programs, c) expanded parent and family involvement activities that have a proven impact on a parent's ability to support their child's academic achievement and d) tutoring. - Ensure inclusion/coordination of SES with other comprehensive afterschool programs to minimize competition between programs and maximize coordination and alignment. - Direct states to increase emphasis on a comprehensive service delivery model that encourages existing school-based, community based, faith-based and other public agency afterschool programs to become SES providers; prioritize outreach and TA, encourage partnerships. - > Eliminate barriers to using SES to fund summer learning programs. - Do not limit SES funds to schools or districts in their third year of needing improvement but rather encourage a broad use of Title I funds for extended academic support after school.
+Provide guidance to Advisory Boards that stresses the need to provide more comprehensive services that reduce barriers to learning, in addition to providing academic support. - Allow LEAs, based on a needs assessment, and working through subgrants or subcontracts with community partners, to use these funds for a) comprehensive services to address non-academic barriers to learning, b) increased learning time opportunities including after school programs, c) expanded parent and family involvement activities that have a proven impact on a parent's ability to support their child's academic achievement and d) tutoring. - Ensure inclusion/coordination of SES with other comprehensive afterschool programs to minimize competition between programs and maximize coordination and alignment. - ➤ Direct states to increase emphasis on a comprehensive service delivery model that encourages existing school-based, community-based, faith-based and other public agency afterschool programs to become SES providers; prioritize outreach and TA, encourage partnerships. - ➤ Eliminate barriers to using SES to fund summer learning programs. - ➤ Do not limit SES funds to schools or districts in their third year of needing improvement but rather encourage a broad use of Title I funds for extended academic support after school.